aurora-is-near/doc.aurora.dev/content/develop/start/metamask.md

 !!! note
     All the Aurora RPC endpoint URLs and chain IDs can be found on our [Networks](../networks.md) page.

-Click `Save`, and you should see `Aurora TestNet` is now the network selected in MetaMask.
+Click `Save`, and you should see `Aurora Testnet` is now the network selected in MetaMask.
 To see MetaMask in action, we will connect it to [Remix] and perform some transactions.

 ## Deploying an ERC-20 Token using Remix